Katokoda/OG_QML/README.md

 ## Installation

-I developped the Python Engine mostly from Windows but then switched to Linux for the interactive application.
+### Linux

-If you want to run the application, I recommend using a linux machine which can already run Python code, clone the code in a new folder and create a new virtual environnement.
+If you want to run the application, I recommend using a linux machine which can already run Python code, clone the repository in a new folder and create a new virtual environnement.
 Within this environnement, you can install all required packages using

 \>>> python3 -m pip install -r requirements.txt

 This installs all packages listed in the requirements.txt file.
 Note: This file was generated using \>>> pipreqs --ignore myVenvForOGraph/

+### Windows

+Even if I managed to install and run the application on Windows, I do not recommend it.
+Here is what worked for me:

+I had to run the following command *outside of a virtual environnement* from a "windows command terminal opened with admin rights*.
+\>>> pip install -r requirements.txt

+I highly recommend to try first within a good IDE that manages modules or on your normal windows command terminal within a virtual environnement.

 ## Run